Mean-field control problems with multi-dimensional singular controls: Introduction and problem formulation

 To establish our DPP and the QVI characterisation of the value function we establish an alternative and more transparent representation of the reward function in terns of minimal jump costs akin to the representation \eqref{eq reward functional one-dimensional non-mean-field case} in the one-dimensional case.
 This requires a ``joint'' and ``consistent'' interpolation of jumps both on a distributional and a pathwise level.
 The interpolation can potentially be achieved in many ways; the challenge is to find an interpolation that results in a ``convenient'' and ``transparent'' cost structure.
 A minimal ``transparency'' requirement is that the interpolation reduces to \eqref{eq reward functional one-dimensional non-mean-field case} in the one-dimensional case.

 Our approach is based on the novel concept of two-layer parametrisations.
-The idea of a two-layer parametrisation is to first interpolate jumps of the state-control process at the distributional level by deterministically rescaling the state-control process in time in such a way that the measure flow associated with the rescaled process is continuous and the law of the rescaled process corresponds in a well-defined manner to a weak solution (on a different time-scale) of the SDE \eqref{eq diffusion x}.
+The {key} idea is {to ensure continuity in the state-control process by introducing two successive reparametrisations}. {First we} interpolate jumps at the distributional level by deterministically rescaling the state-control process in time in such a way that the measure flow associated with the rescaled process {becomes} continuous. {Importantly,} the law of the rescaled process {must still} correspond in a well-defined manner to a weak solution (on a different time-scale) of the SDE \eqref{eq diffusion x}.
+This \emph{first-layer parametrisation} results in a state-control process that is continuous on a distributional but not necessarily on a pathwise level.

-This {\sl first-layer parametrisation} results in a state-control process that is continuous on a distributional but not necessarily on a pathwise level.
-Continuity on a pathwise level requires a second -- this time random -- reparametrisation in time that rescales any realisation of the first-layer process separately.
-The rescaling again needs to be done in a way that is consistent with the idea of the resulting {\sl second-layer parametrisation} being a weak solution (again on a different time-scale) of the SDE \eqref{eq diffusion x}.
+{Second, to ensure} continuity on a pathwise level, we {introduce a second} -- this time random -- reparametrisation in time that rescales any realisation of the first-layer process separately.
+The rescaling again needs to be done in a way that is consistent with the idea of the resulting \emph{second-layer parametrisation} being a weak solution (again on a different time-scale) of the SDE \eqref{eq diffusion x}.
 A subtle, yet important difference to the first layer parametrisation is the fact that the new time scale is different for different realisations of the state-control process so that we can no longer use the distribution of the reparametrised process as the mean-field term in our dynamics.
 Instead, we will use the reparametrised measure flow from the previous layer.
 Undoing the said transformations on both layers we recover the original singular control.

 Having introduced the abstract notion of a two-layer parametrisation we prove that approximating a singular control by continuous ones is equivalent to the existence of a two-layer parametrisation of the singular control that can be approximated by a sequence of continuous two-layer parametrisations of the approximating continuous controls.
 In other words, working with (weak) controls and working with parametrisations is equivalent.
 This allows us to represent our reward function in terms of two-layer parametrisations.